TwoGorDev/TwoGorDev-First-App/README.md

-An app that allows the user to calculate daily calorie requirements.
+An app that allows the user to calculate and track daily calorie requirements.

 If you don't feel like creating a new account, here's a sample account you could use: